couchbase/gocbanalytics/README.md

 `go test -race ./... --connstr couchbases://... --username ... --password ... --database ... --scope ...`

-Which will execute tests against the specified Columnar instance.
+Which will execute tests against the specified Analytics instance.
 See the `testmain_test.go` file for more information on command line arguments.

 ## Linting